concur/developer.concur.com/api-reference/travel/travel-profile/index.markdown

 **NOTE: Travel Profile version 1.0 has been deprecated.**

-The Travel Profile Web service consists of a set of resources that provide travel profile functionality customized in specific ways for developers, travel suppliers, and travel management companies (TMCs).
+The Travel Profile service consists of a set of resources that provide travel profile functionality customized in specific ways for developers, travel suppliers, and travel management companies (TMCs).

 Developers, travel suppliers, and travel management companies (TMCs):